Key takeaways

 - 1Pull the city's licensing office page for the specific business category.
 Look for the words 'physical address required,' 'commercial zoning,' 'walk-in inspection,' or 'home occupation permit.'
 These phrases signal stricter local rules.

 - 2Email the city licensing office with a one-line question: 'Does your office accept a virtual office street address (with on-site receptionist and mail handling) for a [business category] license application?'
-Most offices respond within 5 business days.
+Response times vary by city; many offices reply within 1-2 weeks.
 Save the email for the application file.

 - 3Run the address through the [save office address checker](/tools/address-checker) to confirm the USPS classification before paying for the address.
 Commercial classification almost always passes; CMRA classification needs city-specific confirmation; PO Box and residential classifications fail at the city layer in most cities.